prometheus/prometheus/docs/querying/api.md

 - `start=<rfc3339 | unix_timestamp>`: Start timestamp.
 Optional.
 - `end=<rfc3339 | unix_timestamp>`: End timestamp.
 Optional.
-- `match[]=<series_selector>`: Repeated series selector argument that selects the series from which to read the label values
+- `match[]=<series_selector>`: Repeated series selector argument that selects the series from which to read the label values.

 The `data` section of the JSON response is a list of string label values.